 The Center for Adoption Studies was established in 1998 as a cooperative project between Illinois State University and the Illinois Department of Children and Family Services.
 While the Center now receives funding from several sources, our emphasis on children adopted from the public child welfare system continues.

-Beginning in late 2004, the Center joined in partnership with the Evan B. Donaldson Adoption Institute, and receives funding for a policy staff position with the Institute which is shared by Susan Smith and Jeanne Howard.
-Susan Smith fulfills responsibilities as the Program and Project Director of the Institute.
-Dr. Howard serves as Policy and Research Director of the Institute.
+Beginning in late 2004, the Center joined in partnership with the Evan B. Donaldson Adoption Institute, and receives funding for a policy staff position with the Institute which is shared by Jeanne Howard and Doris Houston. .
 Joining with this respected not-for-profit organization enables our work to have a broader reach.